sleepntsheep/sheeplib/README.md

 - xmalloc.h
     : just normal x-wrapper function,
-    which might be considered harmful by many
+    which might bec considered harmful by many

 - str.h
     : C-string is disaster, trying to fix that

+# instructions

+these are single header library, just copy it to your project. and read the comments in the library for further instructions.

+to unit-test, make sure you have check.h then do

+    cd test
+    ./test.sh